UUDigitalHumanitieslab/GrETEL-upload/README.md

 Make sure the `uploads` directory is writable for the user running the Apache daemon (usually `www-data`).

+### Start-up

+Start both Alpino and BaseX as server instances by running the following two commands:

+	basexserver -S
+	./alpino.sh

 ## Libraries

 ### PHP